-Travis (Ryan Merriman) and Lena (Kayla Ewell) have been dating for a while and Travis feels ready for the next step and goes out to buy a beautiful and expensive diamond ring.
-But then the bad luck starts to hit as he is let go from his sales job, his writing career is going nowhere and his brother, Cedric (Adam Korson), is less than supportive when it comes to Travis trying to grow up.
-Despite this Travis plans to take Lena away on a glamping trip so he can propose, except nothing goes as planned as they bump into an old boyfriend of hers.
-And then Lena drops a bombshell, she has been offered a position at a prestigious medical program in Munich.
+Travis (Ryan Merriman - Independence Daysaster) has been dating Lena (Kayla Ewell - Deadly Daycare) for a while and he feels ready to take the next step so goes out to buy a beautiful, as well as expensive, diamond ring.
+That's when things start to go wrong as he is let go from his sales job, his writing career is going nowhere and his brother, Cedric (Adam Korson), is less than supportive when it comes to Travis trying to act like a responsible adult.
+Despite this Travis still plans to take Lena away on a glamping vacation so he can propose, except nothing goes as planned as they bump into a boyfriend from Lena's past.
+And then Lena drops a bombshell as she has been offered a position in a prestigious medical program, except it is in Munich.

-In truth whilst the casting of Kayla Ewell and Ryan Merriman is a plus point with the actor's likeable nature making "How Not to Propose" watchable the whole TV movie feels like everyone involved was just going through the motions.
+In truth whilst the casting of Kayla Ewell and Ryan Merriman is a plus point with the actor's likeable nature making "How Not to Propose" watch-able, this made for TV movie feels like everyone involved was just going through the motions.
 It certainly doesn't manage to stand out from the crowd of easy to watch romantic TV movies and ends up patchy with it only occasionally hitting the sweet spot of being entertaining.

-What this all boils down to is that sadly in comparison to other TV movie's "How Not to Propose" ends up forgettable and a bit below par with it never really flowing.
+What this all boils down to is that sadly in comparison to other TV movie's "How Not to Propose" ends up forgettable and a bit below par with it never really flowing or becoming amusing.